Last updated January 1, 2023

 EUROPEAN DATA PROTECTION RIGHTS

-- If any automated processing of personal data is done with your consent or under a contract with you, you have a right to transfer or receive a copy of the personal information in a usable and portable format;
+- If any automated processing of personal data is done with your consent or under a contract with you, you have a right to transfer or receive a copy of the personal data in a usable and portable format;

 - For residents of France, you can send us specific instructions regarding the use of your data after your death.